 - A small sewing kit- These come in handy for repairing small tears in gear including bikepacking bags, panniers, clothing, and camping gear.
 If you pack some heavy duty thread, you can also use your sewing kit to stitch up sidewall tears in your tires.

 In addition to the above, you’ll want to pack the following tools and spares 30 day to 5 year+ bicycle tour or bikepacking adventure.

-- 2 spare tires- If you are riding through a remote or developing region where you may not have access to quality spares, carrying 2 spare tires is a good idea.
+- 1 or 2 spare tires- If you are riding through a remote or developing region where you may not have access to quality spares, carrying 2 spare tires is a good idea.
 To save space, consider buying foldable tires.
 You don’t need to carry spare tires all the time.
 For example, in the developed world, it’s not really necessary.

 - Spare chain- In some parts of the world, finding 9 or 10-speed chains can be a challenge.
 During a long tour, you may want to swap out chains every 3000 kilometers.
 This extends the life of your cassette.
 You’ll also have a spare if one chain fails.

 - Cassette removal tool or freewheel removal tool- You’ll need this if you have to replace a rear drive side spoke, cassette, freewheel, or service your hub.
 Make sure you get the right one for your bike.